-Economic slowdown and widespread uncertainty will test every business in the aftermath of the COVID pandemic.
-Senior teams require imagination and persistence to make money for shareholders and at the same time answer the newest demands of employees, customers, and society at large.
+Economic slowdown and widespread uncertainty will test every business after this first wave of COVID.
+Only through imagination and persistence will senior teams limit financial risks and answer the emerging demands of employees, customers, and society.

 Disruption in the economy and society caused by COVID-19 will force companies to rethink their business models, corporate strategies, and day-to-day operations.
 Teams can navigate this punishing ground by making plans for wildly untameable outcomes.